ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When a Receipt is included in a Signed Statement a Transparent Statement is produced.

 Receipts are based on Signed Inclusion Proofs as described in COSE Signed Merkle Tree Proofs ({{-COMETRE}}).
-Receipts protected headers have additional mandatory fields:
+Receipt protected headers have additional mandatory fields:

-- **scitt-version**: Receipt version number MUST be set to `0` for the current implementation of this document;
+- **scitt-version**: Receipt version number MUST be set to `0` for the current implementation of this document
-- **verifiable-data-structure**: the verifiable data structure used in the inclusion proof of the receipt;
+- **verifiable-data-structure**: the verifiable data structure used in the inclusion proof of the receipt
-- **registration-info**: The Transparency Service MAY include the Registration policy info header to indicate to Verifiers what policies have been applied at the registration of this Statement;
+- **registration-info**: The Transparency Service MAY include the Registration policy info header to indicate to Verifiers what policies have been applied at the registration of this Statement
 - **kccs**: A CWT Claim Set representing the issuance of the receipt.
-Only a subset of all CWT claims can be used in a SCITT receipt.
+Only a subset of all CWT claims can be used in a SCITT receipt
-- **crit**: The `crit` header (id: 2) MUST be included and the following headers MUST be marked critical: (`scitt-version`, `verifiable-data-structure`, `kccs`).
+- **crit**: The `crit` header (id: 2) MUST be included and the following headers MUST be marked critical: (`scitt-version`, `verifiable-data-structure`, `kccs`)

 - The SCITT version header MUST be included and its value match the `version` field of the Receipt structure
 - The DID of Issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure